Merrill007/Retail-Database-Management-System-T-SQL-SQL-Server-/README.md

 ### **Project Introduction**

-This project aims to **design and develop a robust relational database system** for ABC Retail.
+This project aims to **design and develop a robust relational database system** for Splendor Analytics Retail.
 The system will ensure **seamless data management, automation of business operations, and efficient decision-making** through structured data storage and retrieval.

 The database will cover **the following core functionalities**:
 1. **Customer Management** – Handling customer registrations, orders, and reviews.